 Although Krasnoff died of a heart attack that year, Mooallem spoke to her grandson and later hypothesized that hers may have been “history’s only lethal case of jet lag”.
 The notion caused him to begin investigating the connection between jet lag and mental illness.

-The term jet lag explains, fundamentally, the “physical and psychological effects you experience after you go on a long flight that puts you into a different time zone,” Shamsian explained.
-"Basically, it throws off your body’s circadian rhythm—the 24-hour internal clock that tells you when you should be tired and when you should be awake.”
+The term jet lag explains, fundamentally, the profound physical and psychological effects people experience after a long flight resulting in a different time zone.
+This occurrence will throw off a body's circadian rhythm, which is the internal 24 hour clock that tells people when they should be sleeping and awake.

 While scientists have studied the effects of jet leg on one’s psychological wellbeing since at least 1968, “one of the most comprehensive studies on the subject was published in 1982 and found jet lag as the culprit to psychiatric breakdowns,” he added.

 In 1982, researchers looked at two years-worth of accounts of “186 patients who were admitted . . . to the nearest psychiatric facility following a breakdown at the airport,” Shamsian said.
 The synthesis showed “half of them were previously diagnosed as schizophrenic, and most of the rest were diagnosed with other mental illnesses.”